alexcombessie/alexcombessie/README.md

 ### Hi there 👋

 - 🐤 ...
 I am currently building [Giskard AI](https://giskard.ai/), a quality management platform for AI
 - 🌁 ...
-I believe in building bridges between unexpected places
+I believe in building bridges between places
 - 🏃 ...
 I like to try hard things and learn along the way
 - 💬 ...
 Ask me anything about `NLP`, `Time Series` and all things `AI`
 - 💌 ...
 Find me on [Twitter](https://twitter.com/alex_combessie) and [LinkedIn](https://www.linkedin.com/in/alexcombessie/).